jpivarski/cat-alphabet/README.md

 # cat-alphabet

-For writing things in Catavian.
+For writing things in Cattavyan.